 If your family had a crisis of illness, extended family issues, or other circumstances outside of your control… I’m so sorry you had a rough semester.

-It would still help to do this assessment, just to see exactly how much school you have done/have left to do.
+It would still help to do this assessment, just to see exactly how much school you have done and have left to do.
 And knowing that may help you decide to change your overall plan for the year.
-(For example – lower your expectations considering the season you’re in…work into the summer…. double up on some lessons…)

 Again, don’t beat yourself up about it.
-That doesn’t make it any easier.
+That doesn’t make it any easier for you to catch up.

 Do you have things on your list that ARE under your control?